Security-Onion-Solutions/securityonion-docs/pcap.rst

 If you have trouble retrieving PCAP, here are some things to check:

-- Verify that full packet capture is enabled via either :ref:`stenographer` or :ref:`suricata`.
+- Verify that full packet capture is enabled via :ref:`suricata`.
-- Check to see if you have any :ref:`bpf` configuration that may cause :ref:`stenographer` or :ref:`suricata` to ignore the traffic.
+- Check to see if you have any :ref:`bpf` configuration that may cause :ref:`suricata` to ignore the traffic.
 - Check :ref:`grid` and verify that all services are running properly.
 - Check :ref:`influxdb` and verify that PCAP Retention is long enough to include the stream you're looking for.
 - Make sure that there is plenty of free space on ``/nsm`` to carve the stream and write the output to disk.